WVU Health Design System

 By unifying layouts, styles and behaviors across websites, the system reduces redundancy while ensuring alignment with WVU brand patterns, and adherence to accessibility standards.

 The framework prioritizes consistency without rigid uniformity, balancing clear standards with design flexibility.
-Components share core principles and patterns rather than identical appearances.
+Components share core principles and patterns rather than identical appearances—allowing each website to carry its own visual character without drifting from the system.

 The system uses a modified ITCSS architecture with BEM methodology, leveraging native cascade layers to manage specificity and prevent conflicts.